 - Never apply a painkiller to your gums because it can burn the tissue.

 An x-ray will be needed in order for your dentist to properly diagnose the condition of your tooth and begin treatment.
 If your tooth cannot be saved, your dentist will recommend alternatives for replacing your missing teeth, including implants and bridges.

 How do I Know if it is an Emergency?

 Sometimes there are dental problems that do not signify a dental emergency.
 Smoothing a chipped tooth, re-cementing a crown that is not causing pain, and composite bonding to repair a tooth are not considered a dental emergency, rather they can be treated during your dentist’s regular hours.
 If you are unsure whether or not you are experiencing a dental emergency or not, ask yourself the following questions:

 - Have you been hit in the face or mouth?

 - Is there swelling in your mouth or face?

 - Are there any bulges, swelling or knots on your gums?

 Did you answer yes to any of these questions?
 If so, you may be experiencing a dental emergency and should call your dentist immediately.
 It is important to act fast and know how to handle a dental emergency.

-Your dentist at Mcnerney & Wenzon Dental in Crystal Lake, IL can successfully treat your dental injuries, as well as help you avoid future problems.
+Your dentist at McNerny & Wenzon in Crystal Lake, IL can successfully treat your dental injuries, as well as help you avoid future problems.